Am I Financially Prepared to Take Out a Home Loan?

 You feel ready to own your own home, but are you financially ready for a mortgage?
 If you want to know how close you are to being able to take out a home loan, you’ll want to consider how your credit, debt and recent financial history stack up and what steps you may need to take to improve them.

-Depending on your financial profile, you may be mortgage ready, near mortgage ready or not currently mortgage ready, based on basic underwriting standards Freddie Mac used in a 2021 analysis of the mortgage readiness of young adults.
-The below chart offers a quick look at how these factors may affect your mortgage readiness.
+Depending on your financial profile, you may be ready, near ready or not currently ready for a mortgage.
+The below chart offers a quick look at how these factors may affect your ability to qualify for a mortgage.

 ---|---|---|---|